Dave Watson

 David Watson (born 20 November 1961) is an English football manager and former professional player.

 As a player, he was a centre-back from 1980 to 2001.
 He played his entire career for Norwich City and Everton.
-With the Toffees he played in the Premier League and was part of their victorious FA Cup winning team of 1995.
-He was capped 12 appearances for the England national team.
+He played in the Premier League for Everton and was part of their victorious FA Cup winning team of 1995.
+He made 12 appearances for the England national team.

 In 1997, Watson had a spell in caretaker charge of Everton although he would not retire for another four years, in which he moved into coaching and was appointed first team manager at Tranmere Rovers for the 2001–2002 season.
 He later spent time coaching in Wigan Athletic's youth academy before taking up a similar role with Newcastle United.

 Club career

 Norwich City

 Watson played for the Liverpool reserves before joining Norwich City for £50,000 on 29 November 1980.
 He made his league debut in the local derby against Ipswich Town on Boxing Day that year.
 He played 18 league games in the 1980–81 First Division campaign and scored three goals, but was unable to prevent the Canaries from sliding into the Second Division.

 Over the next five years, Watson was rarely absent from the Norwich side and helped them win promotion from the Second Division in the 1981–82 season.
 He eventually made 256 appearances for Norwich, and as club captain lifted the League Cup in 1985.
 They were demoted to the Second Division that year, but won promotion the following year as champions.